Shathin/folio/src/content/post/bali-family-vacation-2025.md

 ---

-> Disclaimer: All texts are personal record of the author and written with some help for the grammar and enhancements of the texts from ChatGPT!
+> Disclaimer: All texts are personal record of the author and written with some help for the grammar and enhancements of the texts from AI!